 SafeX and ULS represent two disparate methods for achieving some sense of isolation between first-class services and the rest of the system, while providing a predictable and efficient execution mechanism.
 When striving for performance and predictability, both methods utilize comparable strategies.
-Namely, both allow execution in the context of a "bottom half" for low-latency execution in response to events, and both mitigate the costs of context-switches.
-Likewise, both approaches employ similar run-time checks to ensure CPU isolation and fairness.
+Namely, both allow execution in the context of a "bottom half" for low-latency response to events, and both mitigate the costs of context switches.
+Likewise, both approaches employ similar runtime checks to ensure CPU isolation and fairness.
 However, SafeX relies entirely on language-level software techniques to provide memory protection while ULS isolates its services outside the kernel.
-A brief summary of the SafeX approach now follows, with further details available in our earlier work [25].
+A brief summary of the SafeX approach now follows, with further details available in our earlier work [West and Gloudon 2002].

-Language Support - SafeX requires that service extensions be written in the Popcorn [17] programming language.
+Language support.
+SafeX requires that service extensions be written in the Popcorn [Morrisett et al. 1999a] programming language.
 Popcorn is designed for syntactic similarity to C, and is compiled to TALx86, an extended version of the Intel IA-32 assembly language.
-TALx86 is an instance of Typed Assembly Language (TAL) [17] that, by adding typing annotations and typing rules to traditional assembly language guarantees memory, control flow and type safety of TAL programs.
+TALx86 is an instance of a typed assembly language (TAL) [Morrisett et al. 1999a] that, by adding typing annotations and typing rules to traditional assembly language, guarantees the memory, control flow, and type safety of TAL programs.
 Popcorn is supported by a number of TALx86 tools that can verify internal type consistency of TALx86 source files and linked object code.